 - The low-level macro system and syntax-case were not adopted.
 There are two general families of macro systems in widespread use - the syntax-case family and the syntactic-closures family - and they have neither been shown to be equivalent nor capable of implementing each other.
 Given this situation, lowlevel macros have been left to the large language. - The new I/O system from R6RS was not adopted.
 Historically, standardization reflects technologies that have undergone a period of adoption, experimentation, and usage before incorporation into a standard.
-The Working Group was unhappy with the redundant provision of both the new system and the R5RS-compatible "simple I/O" system, which relegated R5RS code to being a second-class citizen.
-However, binary I/O was added using binary ports that are at least potentially disjoint from textual ports and use their own parallel set of procedures. - String ports are compatible with SRFI 6 rather than R6RS; analogous bytevector ports are also provided. - The Working Group felt that the R6RS records system was overly complex, and the two layers poorly integrated.
+The Working Group was unhappy with the redundant provision of both the new system and the R5RScompatible "simple I/O" system.
+However, binary I/O was added using binary ports that are at least potentially disjoint from textual ports and use their own parallel set of procedures.

+- String ports are compatible with SRFI 6 rather than R6RS; analogous bytevector ports are also provided. - The Working Group felt that the R6RS records system was overly complex, and the two layers poorly integrated.
 The Working Group spent a lot of time debating this, but in the end decided to simply use a generative version of SRFI 9, which has near-universal support among implementations.
-The Working Group hopes to provide a more powerful records system in the large language. - Enumerations are not included in the small language. - R6RS-style bytevectors are included, but provide only the "u8" procedures in the small language.
+The Working Group hopes to provide a more powerful records system in the large language. - R6RS-style bytevectors are included, but provide only the "u8" procedures in the small language.
 The lexical syntax uses #u8 for compatibility with SRFI 4, rather than the R6RS #vu8 style.
 With a library system, it's easier to change names than reader syntax. - The utility macros when and unless are provided, but since it would be meaningless to try to use their result, it is left unspecified. - The Working Group could not agree on a single design for hash tables and left them for the large language. - Sorting, bitwise arithmetic, and enumerations were not considered to be sufficiently useful to include in the small language.
 They will probably be included in the large language. - Pair and string mutation are too well-established to be relegated to separate libraries.